Alejogb1/job-board/blog-data/does-amazon-fargate-require-high-availability.md

 id: "does-amazon-fargate-require-high-availability"
 ---

-Okay, let's unpack this.
+, let's unpack this.
 I've certainly dealt with my fair share of container orchestration scenarios over the years, and the question of high availability with Fargate always comes up.
 It's not a simple yes or no, but rather a matter of understanding how Fargate functions and how you’re architecting your application around it.
 Let's dive into the specifics from a practical, experience-driven perspective.

 When you consider 'high availability', the underlying premise typically revolves around minimizing downtime and ensuring continuous service for your end-users.
 Fargate itself, being a serverless compute engine, takes a significant load off your shoulders by handling the underlying infrastructure.
 However, it doesn't magically guarantee high availability out of the box; it simply provides the *building blocks*.
 The responsibility of architecting for resilience and availability still primarily rests with you.